zeffii/x_templates/README.md

 add your own templates and folders.

+### features

+- dynamically creates menu items and sub menus by inspecting the content of a given folder
+- arranges top level menus (the ones created by folders) alphabetically
+- removes underscores and .py extension.

 ### todo

-- [x] arrange top level menus (the ones created by folders) alphabetically
-- [x] remove underscores and .py, perhaps ..if it bugs me enough.
 - [ ] make user preferences for basefolder, instead of hardcoded add-on folder